netascode/terraform-fmc-nac-fmc/README.md

 ## Optional

 The default number of supported Access Rules and Manual Nat Rules is 30.
-To change it, please visit to [templates](/templates):
+To change it, please visit: [templates](/templates)

 ## Examples